Garlic, Allium sativum hero image

 Garlic, Allium sativum

-Garlic, Allium sativum, is the prototype of the garlic family.
-You really want to eat this powerhouse plant regularly, because – in addition to numerous medicinal applications – it has general health benefits because of the nutrients it contains.
-This is why a lot of it is used in many cuisines which are considered healthy.
-It is a powerful inhibitor of inflammation, bacteria and parasites.
-So by eating garlic, you help your immune system keep out unwanted visitors.
+Garlic, Allium sativum, is the best known of the garlic family.
+You want to eat this powerhouse regularly, because – in addition to numerous targeted medicinal uses – it has general health benefits due to the nutrients it contains.

 More medicinal properties of garlic, Allium sativum

 But that is not all.
-Garlic contains a lot of sulphur, which helps your liver and kidneys function.
-It is therefore a powerful cleaning aid.
-Your liver and kidneys are an essential part of your detoxification system.
-By eating a lot of garlic, you therefore help detoxify your body, so that it is ready for taxing times.
-And there’s loads more to be told, which you can see in the Medicinal properties section.
+Garlic contains a lot of sulphur, which helps your liver and kidneys to function properly.
+As a result, it is a powerful cleaning aid.
+Your liver and kidneys are an indispensable part of your detoxification system.
+Eating plenty of garlic therefore helps to detoxify your body so that it is ready for more taxing times.
+And there is loads more to be told, as you will see in the Medicinal properties section.

 Magical properties of Allium sativum

-Something that worth mentioning is the protection against lust.
-One might wonder whose lust – one’s own lust or that of a third party? – but the sources are not very clear about this.
-With the smell that garlic can produce, we can imagine how this usage came to be.
-Strangely enough, it’s also mentioned as an ingredient of witch ointment.
-I eat quite a bit of this yummy herb myself, but I haven’t experienced any hallucinogenic effects yet.
-It’s well possible that it’s in the recipe for its protective properties.
+Strangely enough, this plant is mentioned as an ingredient of witches’ ointment.
+I eat quite a bit of this delicious herb myself, but I have not experienced any hallucinogenic effects yet.
+It may well be in the recipe for its protective properties.
 After all, the liver gets a lot to endure when one uses an ointment like that.

 Botanical description Garlic, Allium sativum

-The bulb is located above a flat root base and is composed of 5 to 20 cloves, surrounded by a paper-like white or purple casing.
+The bulb is located above a flat root base and is composed of 5 to 20 cloves, surrounded by a papery white or purple casing.
 The plant has up to 60 cm long, flat leaves, which are about 2.5 cm wide.
-Garlic blooms in summer with white-green to pink spherical umbels about 5 cm in diameter.
-Garlic sometimes forms bulbils.
-The fruit is trilocular with black seeds.
-Reproduction happens by means of bulbils and the new cloves that the plant forms below the soil.

 Interesting facts